kenkoooo/AtCoderProblems/doc/api.md

 ### [Deprecated] ~~User Submissions~~

 This API is deprecated.
-Please use X instead.
+Please use `/v3/user/submissions` instead.
 You can see more detail about the deprecation plan ([#961](https://github.com/kenkoooo/AtCoderProblems/issues/961)).

 #### Interface